dintellect/Differential-Privacy/README.md

 or machine learning techniques, e.g. k nearest neighbor rule, the probability theory and matrix factorization.

------PROBLEM STATEMENT-------
+***Objective***

-The literature has shown that continual observation of recommendations with some background information makes it possible to infer the user details.
+The aim of the project was to solve the problem of inferring an individual’s rating, especially for the neighborhood-based methods using some background information of the individual.
 For example, an adversary can infer the rating history of an active user by creating fake neighbors based on background information.

--------EARLIER PRIVACY APPROACHES AND THEIR DRAWBACKS------
+***EARLIER PRIVACY APPROACHES AND THEIR DRAWBACKS***

 A collaborative filtering method employs certain traditional privacy preserving approaches, such as cryptographic, obfuscation and perturbation.Among